pranavreddy23/autoware.privately-owned-vehicles/SceneSeg/README.md

 The comma10K dataset does not include labels for `Road Edge Delimeter`.
 During training, this class was unified across all datasets into the `Background Objects` class

-Lastly, the comma10K dataset does not natively provide `Sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the comma10K images.
+The comma10K dataset does not natively provide `Sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the comma10K images.

+It was found that there was data inconsistency between `Background Objects` and `Sky` class labels across the data, particularly in night-time scenes, therefore during training, the `Sky` class was merged into the `Background Objects` class